About Australia's Manuka and Tyagarah Apiaries

 A true super food, Australia’s Manuka is also exceptionally tasty.

 Australia’s Manuka bees collect this honey from the unique varieties of Leptospermum plants found in the pristine coastal forests of the Northern Rivers region.
-The nectar from these plants gives Australia’s Manuka a distinctive, rich and delicious flavour as well as providing potent medicinal benefits.
+The nectar from these plants gives Australia’s Manuka honey a distinctive, rich and delicious flavour as well as providing potent medicinal benefits.

 In 1977, Michael came over from New Zealand to Melbourne to study Natural Therapies.
 Michael kept bees in New Zealand and had a lifelong fascination with bees inspired by a beekeeper that he often visited on his way home from school.